cocoaawil/16S_ONT_customDual_index/README.md

 ###

 <p align="left">We developed a novel bioinformatics pipeline designed to support the wet-lab protocol using a dual-indexing primer strategy (12 forward × 12 reverse primers).
-This approach enables simultaneous analysis of up to 144 samples per sequencing run.</p>
+This approach enables simultaneous analysis of up to 144 samples per sequencing run.<br>The system is built on a flexible Nextflow framework and can be executed through a single command-line instruction, ensuring efficient, reproducible, and streamlined data processing.</p>

 ###